Table of Contents

 Licensure Requirements

-Since Washington D.C. is not part of the Nurse Licensure Compact (NLC), you will need to get a license by endorsement to practice travel nursing in this state.
+Since Washington, D.C., is not part of the Nurse Licensure Compact (NLC), you will need to get a license by endorsement to practice travel nursing here.

 A nurse is eligible for licensure by endorsement in the District of Columbia if: